-I have put off writing this post for some time.
-The main reason is that I still haven’t completely got my head around the sensory side of autism.
-There are so many factors, it essentially becomes lots of trial and error until you find what is right for you.
-Having said that there are many things that are worth considering and understanding about the senses and autism.
-Having lots of autism sensory strategies up your sleeve is really important so lets have a look at the sensory side of autism!
+There are many things that are worth considering and understanding about the senses and autism.
+Having lots of sensory strategies up your sleeve is really important so lets have a look at the sensory side of autism!

 The majority of autistic people have sensory processing difficulties.
 The hard thing is these difficulties change and fluctuate all the time.
 A person can be over and under-sensitive to the same thing on different days in different situations.
 Some sensory processing issues will be obvious, some will be very difficult to identify.

-When my son was first diagnosed with autism I was very focused on his lack of speech and communication.
+When my son was first diagnosed I was very focused on his lack of speech and communication.
 I didn’t see any obvious sensory difficulties and I dismissed most information about sensory issues as I didn’t think it was a problem.
 It was much later on that I realised some challenging behaviour (biting for example) might be sensory related.
 And it was later still that I began to realise my son’s hyperactivity in certain situations was a sensory response.

 Sight (vision) is often an area of strength for autistic people, many are very visual learners.
-This is why some will use picture exchange communication (PECS) and many children will rely on visual aids.
+This is why some will use picture exchange communication (PECS) and many children will benefit from visual aids.

 If you asked me what the senses are I would list you the five senses: